signalleaf/signalleaf.github.com/source/_posts/2014-02-06-4-of-the-worst-things-to-do-when-starting-a-podcast.markdown

 **Stop.
 Watching.
 Your.
 Reports.**

-Here's the deal, and the reason this is so important: podcasts are an inconsisten stream of traffic per episode.
+Here's the deal, and the reason this is so important: podcasts are an inconsistent stream of traffic per episode.
 You might see a number that you like after the first week of your first episode.
 You might even see a bump after the second week.
-But once you release that second episode, the numbers won't be as high.
+But once you release that second or third episode, the numbers won't be as high.
-The third episode?
+And the next episode?
 Even lower. **THIS IS NORMAL!**

 The average shelf life of a podcast episode is 6 weeks. **6 weeks.** This means your first episode will continue to accrue traffic for around 6 weeks.
 You'll stil get traffic hitting it after that, but it won't be as steady.
-During that 6 weeks of life for your first episode, your other episodes won't have as much traffice.
+During that 6 weeks of life for your first episode, your other episodes won't have as much traffic.
 You'll see a natural dip in the numbers because those episodes haven't been around as long and won't instantly catch up or shoot past your first one.

 **It takes time for the numbers to settle in and level out.
-Only after this shelf life will you be able to see that your audience is growing.** And it's the slow, steady growth after the 6 week mark that you want to see.
+Only after the shelf life of your first episode will you be able to see that your audience is growing.** And it's the slow, steady growth of a continuing podcast, week after week, that you want to see.

 ## #2: Don't Wait For Listeners To Find You